cognitedata/neat/docs/tutorial/use-cases/knowledge-acquisition.md

 the `properties` sheet:

 TODO: MISSING COLUMNS
+- Source
+- MatchType
 TODO: DESCRIBE ITERATIVE PROCESS

 Finally, David will validate his sheet using the `neat` UI, just like Jon and Emma did.

+### Summary

+**Information Architect Task.**

+1. Add statements that connect concepts from different domain experts.
+2. Add metadata to the sheet.
+3. Add source column to the `properties` sheet.
+4. Add MatchType column to the `properties` sheet.
+5. Find overlapping concepts and prompt domain experts for clarification.
+6. Add all classes to the `classes` sheet.

+**Information Architect usage of `neat`**:

+1. Validate the sheet using the `neat` UI.
+2. Visualize the sheet using the `neat` UI.
+3. Export the ontology to an open standard format (e.g., OWL, RDF, JSON-LD).

-## CDF Expert: Alice
+## DMS Architect: Alice

 ### Implementing the Shared Data Model

+(DMS Architect)
 Once David has defined the shared data model, Alice will implement it in CDF.
 The focus of Alice is to make sure that the shared data model is implemented in CDF in a way that accounts for the expected usage of the data.
 For example, she needs to define how the data is stored and what properties are indexed for fast search.
 In addition, she decides which dependencies between data should be enforced.
 This is a trade-off in that being very strict on the data makes it easy to use as it is predictable, but it can be hard to populate it as large quantities of the data might not be in the expected format.
-On the other hand, being very flexible on the data makes it easy to populate, but it can be hard to use as it is unpredictable.
+On the other hand, being very flexible on the data makes it endel in CDF.

-Alice will start by taking the spreadsheet from David and use it as a starting point.
-She will then define the following new columns in the `properties` sheet:

-TODO: MISSING COLUMNS
+### Summary

+**DMS Architect Task.**

+1. Add metadata about CDF to `metadata` sheet.
+2. Add columns to `properties` sheet for how the data should be stored in Data Modeling containers.
+3. Select which properties should be indexed for fast search.
+4. Define dependencies between data by defining Data Modeling views.

+**DMS Architect usage of `neat`**:

-Once Alice has defined the new columns, she will validate her sheet using the `neat` UI, just like Jon, Emma, and David did.
+1. Validate the sheet using the `neat` UI.
-Then, she will select the workflow `Generate CDF Model` and run it.
-This will generate a CDF model that she can use to implement the shared data model in CDF.
+2. Export DMS schema to `YAML`.
+3. Export DMS schema to `CDF`.